 Paying discount points is a way to lower your mortgage interest rate.
 Essentially, you pay a lump sum at closing in exchange for a lower interest rate on your mortgage.

-Points allow you to spend more now to save later, which is good if you plan to stay in your home for a long time and can afford the upfront cost.
-But for many first-time homebuyers, paying points is wasting money.
+Points allow you to spend more now to save later, which is good if you plan to keep your mortgage for a long time and can afford the upfront cost.
+But for many homebuyers, paying points on your mortgage is a waste of money.

 Whether or not paying points is a good idea depends on your circumstances.
 In this article, I'll answer some common questions we get from our customers to help you decide.

 What are mortgage discount points?

 Mortgage discount points, also known simply as "points," are fees that homebuyers can pay upfront at closing to lower the interest rate on their mortgage loan.

 Paying points is an option that allows you to spend more upfront at closing to save later.
 The additional fee increases your loan costs and the money you'll need when buying a home.
 But, in return for the extra fee, you get a lower interest rate, reducing your monthly mortgage payments and saving you money over time.

 Consult a mortgage professional at NewCastle Home Loans who can provide personalized guidance based on your situation and help determine if paying points is a good idea.

 Lenders calculate points as a percentage of the loan amount.
 Generally, one point reduces the interest rate by a quarter of a percent.
 Also, lenders may offer the option to pay a partial point, such as 0.5 or 0.25 points, which would cost 0.5% and 0.25% of the loan amount.